BritWallace/Tarot-Cards/README.md

 #### By _**Brit Wallace**_

 #### The tarot is a pack of playing cards (most commonly numbering 78), used from the mid-15th century in various parts of Europe to play a group of card games.
 From the late 18th century until the present time the tarot has also found use by mystics and occultists for divination.
 Each card has a picture and title that represents a specific concept or archetype.
 The belief in divination associated with Tarot focuses on the prospect that whatever cards are dealt to the participant will be revelatory.
 It can also be a tool for self reflection, which will be the primary purpose of the app.
+There is a memory game to play that uses the cards as well.

 ## Technologies Used